 Death: In specially accredited hospitals, about 0.2 to 0.3% of people die during the first month after surgery.
 The risk of death (and serious complications) may be higher at other hospitals.
 Causes of death include a blood clot that travels to the lungs, a severe infection due to leakage of one of the connections in the stomach or intestine, a heart attack, pneumonia, and blockage of the small intestine.
 Risk is higher for people who have had blood clots or obstructive sleep apnea and for people who were not functioning well before surgery.
 Being very obese, male, or older may increase the risk of death.
 The risk of death is higher with Roux-en-Y gastric bypass than with adjustable gastric bands and higher with open abdominal surgery (2.1%) than with laparoscopy (0.2%).

-Average weight loss after surgery depends on the procedure.
+Average weight loss after bariatric surgery depends on the procedure.
 Weight loss is usually described as a percentage of excess weight lost.
 Excess weight is defined as the difference between a person's actual and ideal weight.

 For adjustable gastric banding done using a laparoscope, weight loss is